SIMPLE IRA Contribution Limits for 2022

 By comparison, workers younger than 50 can salt away as much as $20,500 in a traditional 401(k) for 2022, plus another $6,500 if they're 50-plus.

 Employee contributions to a SIMPLE IRA are made on a pretax basis, which lowers taxable income.
-The invested money grows tax-sheltered until you withdraw it, at which time the distributions will be taxed as ordinary income.
+The invested money grows tax-sheltered until you withdraw it in retirement, when those distributions are taxed as ordinary income.

 If you pull money out before age 59 1/2, you face a 10% early-withdrawal penalty on top of taxes.
 The withdrawal penalty increases to 25% for SIMPLE IRAs if money is pulled out within two years of signing up for the plan.